dortaldt/trivia-feed/docs/web-signup-enforcement-implementation.md

 7. **NEW**: Added rounded corners to app icons with subtle shadow effects
 8. **NEW**: Implemented responsive, mobile-first layout that works without scrolling
 9. **NEW**: Created adaptive sizing for small and large screens with proper spacing
+10. **NEW**: Added animated floating background assets that "fly" behind auth content
+11. **NEW**: Topic-aware floating elements (Friends assets for friends-tv topic)
+12. **NEW**: Organic animation with randomized movement, rotation, and timing

 ## Requirements Summary